 Difference Between Opioids and Narcotics

-The difference between opioids and narcotics include the classification of each.
+The difference between opioids and narcotics involves the classification of each.
 Technically, all opioids, including legal and illegal versions, are narcotics, but the term isn’t used very often due to negative connotations.

 Opiates are natural drugs made out of opium, including morphine and heroin.
 Opioids are synthetic opiates such as Fentanyl.
 Narcotics refers to mind-altering drugs used to induce sleep.